vuxcode/pr1-project-PllanaEgzon/README.md

 <!-- MAKE SUGGESTIONS FOR WHAT THE PROGRAM WILL NOT BE ABLE TO DO.
 WHAT MIGHT A USER EXPECT TO DO WITH YOUR PROGRAM THAT YOU DON'T THINK WILL BE POSSIBLE TO DO BEFORE THE DEADLINE.
 WRITE A CLEAR LIST OF THINGS -->
 One thing the person might not be able to do is to set the amount of a longer rest.
 On the 4th go you will get an alert to take a bigger break but a timer would start.
 That's up to the person to keep an eye on.

+## User Guide
+To use this the timer you press start and the timer starts to tick down.
+Timer starts tick from 25:00 to 0:00 after its completet the first study session an alert will pop up and tell you to take a 5 min break.
+Press okey and the timer starts to tick down.
+After the break an alert pops up to tell you to start working again.
+Study session will repat four times on the forth time you will get an alert that says "Good job!
+Take a longer rest!".
+The three study session you get a 5 min break with timer.
+On the forth one you get to decide your self how long you should take a break, the timer dosen't do that so its up to you.
+If you need to pause there is a "Pause" button that allows you to pause the timer.
+The timer will then stop on the spot with the timer numbers being stop at, if the timer is on 22:53 and you press "Pause" button it will stop at that time to continue you press start again and then it continues from 22:53 ticking down.
+There is also a "Reset" button that reset the whole timer.
+If you are on the third study session of the timer and you press the "Reset button it will reset everything and you start on the first study session again.

+## Project Summary
+To